-20. There will be situations where book values do not address particular and unique circumstances.
+22. There will be situations where book values do not address particular and unique circumstances.
 The one most frequently encountered by the CBSA is the situation of Canadian residents who purchase a “new” vehicle for their own use while they are residing outside the country and use it in a normal manner from the time of purchase up to the time of their return to Canada, which is within one year of the date of purchase.
-The difficulty presented in these circumstances is that neutral sources, such as the Canadian Automobile Red Book, normally do not have values for automobiles in the first year of production since an insufficient number of sales have occurred on which to base any values.
-Therefore, for new vehicles imported between 30 days and one year after purchase, an alternate procedure is required (see paragraph 4 of this memorandum).
+The difficulty presented in these circumstances is that sources, such as the Canadian Automobile Red Book, normally do not have values for automobiles in the first year of production since an insufficient number of sales have occurred on which to base any values.
+Therefore, for new vehicles imported between 30 days and one year after purchase, an alternate procedure is required.

-21. For vehicles purchased new and imported after 30 days from the date of delivery to the purchaser but before one year from the time of purchase has elapsed, a depreciation allowance has been devised.
-No depreciation allowance is deductible from vehicles which were purchased “used” by the importer, as the CBSA will use normal market value information from neutral sources or the Canadian Automobile Red Book.
+23. For vehicles purchased new and imported after 30 days from the date of delivery to the purchaser but before one year from the time of purchase has elapsed, a depreciation allowance has been devised.
+No depreciation allowance is deductible from vehicles which were purchased “used” by the importer, as the CBSA will use normal market value information from the Canadian Automobile Red Book.

 24. The CBSA has established that on average, a new vehicle depreciates less than 20% in its first year.
 Accordingly, depreciation will be allowed from the original purchase price at the rate of 1/335 of 20% (or 0.0597%) for each day beyond 30 days from the date of delivery that the vehicle is outside Canada, up to a maximum of 20%.
-For example, a Canadian residing abroad purchases a new vehicle which is delivered on January 1, 2013.
+For example, a Canadian residing abroad purchases a new vehicle on .
 The purchase price of the vehicle is $30,000.
-On returning to Canada on June 20, the returning Canadian resident notifies the CBSA that his or her vehicle will be arriving in Canada on July 15, 2013.
+On returning to Canada on June 20 by air, the returning Canadian resident notifies the CBSA that their vehicle will be arriving in Canada on .
 Using the depreciation method described in this paragraph, the following calculations are made to arrive at the value for duty:

 |Price of new vehicle||$30,000|